 Getting help overseas

 You can contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from anywhere in the world.
-If you're in need of counseling, the centre can transfer you to a Lifeline telephone counsellor.
+If you're in need of counselling, the centre can transfer you to an Australian sexual assault counselling service or a Lifeline telephone crisis supporter.

 Getting help in Australia